Police: Man arrested in taking of monkeys from Dallas Zoo

-DALLAS (AP) — A 24-year-old man has been arrested in the case of the two monkeys taken from the Dallas Zoo after he was spotted near animal exhibits at an aquarium in the city, police said Friday.
+DALLAS (AP) — A 24-year-old man has been arrested in the taking of the two monkeys from the Dallas Zoo, police said Friday, adding that he was taken into custody after being spotted near animal exhibits at the city’s aquarium.

-Davion Irvin was arrested Thursday and was charged with six counts of animal cruelty, Dallas police said.
-Jail records, which don’t list an attorney for him, indicate that he faces five charges of animal cruelty and that his bail was set at $25,000.
+Davion Irvin was arrested Thursday on six counts of animal cruelty — three each for the two emperor tamarin monkeys that were taken, police said.
+His bail was set at $25,000 and jail records didn’t list an attorney for him.

-The reason for the discrepancy between police and the jail in the number of charges was not immediately clear.

-When the monkeys went missing Monday and a cut was found in their enclosure, it was the latest in a string of unusual events at the zoo over the past few weeks, including other enclosure fences that were cut, the escape of a small leopard and the suspicious death of an endangered vulture.
+The monkeys went missing Monday and a cut was found in their enclosure’s fencing.
+It was the latest in a string of unusual events at the zoo over the past few weeks, including other enclosure fences that were cut, the escape of a small leopard and the suspicious death of an endangered vulture.

-Police said their investigation is ongoing and that further charges are possible.
+Police said their investigation was ongoing and that further charges were possible.

-Police said responding officers saw him getting onto the city’s light rail, and then spotted him a few blocks away.
+Police said Friday that they arrested Irvin after receiving a tip that he had been seen near the animal exhibits at The Dallas World Aquarium.
+Responding officers saw him boarding the city’s light rail, and then spotted him a few blocks away, police said.
 He was then taken to police headquarters for questioning.

+Waylon Tate, an aquarium spokesperson, said Irvin had stopped an employee to ask questions about one the aquarium’s animals, and the employee recognized him from the coverage of the missing monkeys.

 The mysterious events at the zoo began on Jan.
 13, when arriving workers found that a clouded leopard named Nova was missing from her cage, and police said that a cutting tool had been intentionally used to make an opening in her enclosure.
 The zoo closed as a search for her got underway, and she was found later that day near her habitat.